 The New Millennium

-The turning of the clock to the new millennium proved to be an uneventful passage.
-The economy was not so lucky with the bursting of the dot-com bubble in 2000.
-The year after the dot-com bust the Odlum Brown Model Portfolio was up 54 per cent.
-‘Investors who resist the temptation to chase trendy stocks of the day and instead put their money to work in quality
+Turning the clock to the new millennium proved to be an uneventful passage.
+The economy was not so lucky when the the dot-com bubble had burst in 2000.
+The year after, the Odlum Brown Model Portfolio was up 54%.
+‘Investors who resist the temptation to chase trendy stocks of the day and instead put their money to work in quality,

-out-of-favour companies will be the ones (who) generate above average returns,’ wrote Murray Leith, Vice President and Director of Investment Research in the March 2000 OB Report.
+out-of-favour companies will be the ones (who) generate above average returns,’ wrote Murray Leith in the March 2000 OB Report.

 In 2001, Ross Sherwood became President and CEO and the following year Odlum Brown was recognized as one of the 25 Best Companies to work for in BC.
 In 2007, Debra Hewson was appointed to President and CEO and led the company through the credit crisis of 2008.